ProgerXP/Notepad2e/README.md

 Type | Default | Set By UI
 -----|---------|----------
-int | 0 | Settings > Evaluate Math Expressions
+int | 1 | Settings > Evaluate Math Expressions

 Controls math expression evaluation. #88

 Value | Meaning
 ------|--------
 0 | No evaluation (as in *Notepad2*)
-1 | Evaluate selection (if it's a valid expression)
-2 | Evaluate selection or, if empty - entire current line (if valid)
+1 | Evaluate selection or, if empty - entire current line (if valid) 2 | Evaluate selection only (if it's a valid expression)

 ### TitleLanguage

 Type | Default | Set By UI
 -----|---------|----------
-int | 0 | Settings > Window Title Display
+int | 2 | Settings > Window Title Display

 Controls keyboard language display in window's title.